How to Measure and Increase Product Engagement in 2023

 If you have, then feel free to skip ahead to the next bit where we cover the more advanced aspects of measuring product engagement.

-Much like any good marketer will use analytics to measure the impact of their campaigns, any good product manager will use analytics to understand their users.
+Much like any good marketer will use analytics to measure the impact of their campaigns, any good product manager or product team will use analytics to understand their active users.

 The first thing you need to do is choose your tool.
-While Google Analytics has the monopoly when it comes to measuring marketing, product analytics has a few contenders.
+While Google Analytics has the monopoly when it comes to measuring engagement score and customer success, product analytics has a few contenders.

 The main product analytics products that we love are Heap and Mixpanel.

-Both of these offer largely the same functionality.
-They enable you to track a user across your product, and create segments based on their activity.
+Both Heap and Mixpanel offer largely the same functionality.
+They enable you to track an active user across your entire SaaS business model and create segments based on their engagement activities.
+You can also use Userpilot to track user engagement.

-This means you can either dig down into individual users, or bracket them together into key user personas.
+This means you can either dig down into individual users or bracket them together into key user segments, like daily active users, weekly active users, and monthly active users.
 Chances are you’ll want to do both.

 In our experience, while the functionality is largely the same, Heap is easier to implement.
 The tracking is set up mostly automatically, compared to the code-heavy installation needed for Mixpanel.